The following documentation about the Understanding America Study is currently available:

 - UAS Data Pages Data guide

-- Description of standard variables
+- Description of standard variable

 - Description of weighting procedures